 Historic Medford Village’s quaint Main Street is lined with unique gift shops, boutiques, restaurants and cafes, and Medford's Art Center; which attracts visitors from throughout the area.
-Other attractions beckon, including Johnson’s Corner Farm, historic Kirby’s Mill, the Dr. James Still Education Center, Woodford Cedar Run Wildlife Refuge, YMCA Camp Ockanickon, Indian Acres Tree Farm, the Air Victory Museum and South Jersey’s only arboretum at Medford Leas.
+Other attractions beckon, including Johnson’s Corner Farm, historic Kirby’s Mill, the Dr. James Still Education Center, Woodford Cedar Run Wildlife Refuge, YMCA Camp of the Pines (formally Camp Ockanickon), Indian Acres Tree Farm, the Air Victory Museum and South Jersey’s only arboretum at Medford Leas.
 Each on their own attracts hundreds and thousands to Medford annually.
 Our many parks, including several adjacent to the Village, offer walks, public playgrounds, a skate park, a dog park and ballfields galore.

 Medford has special events virtually every month of the year and multitudes of options await visitors.
 Standouts are the Apple Festival in October, the Dickens Festival in early December, the Halloween Parade, the Independence Day Celebration complete with a grand fireworks display, and the Art, Music & Wine Festival in June.
 Others include Country Day and the Quilt Show at Kirby’s Mill, Autumn with the Animals at Cedar Run Refuge, fall hayrides and pumpkin picking at Johnson’s Farm and Indian Acres Tree Farm and a Holiday House Tour at Christmas time.
 Events along Main Street such as the Festival of Art, Music & Wine, the Fireworks, the Halloween Parade and the Dickens Festival are renowned, each attracting 20,000 area residents.
 Visit our Events page for all the details!!